kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 This worked fine for my RequireJS setup but creates potential future problems inside of WordPress.
 <a name="load-js-into-wordpress"></a>
 ## The RIGHT Way To Load jQuery Into WordPress
-The default WordPress install contains many JS file that are "registered," meaning that WP knows they exist but doesn't necessarily load them into the theme's HTML.
-An unloaded registered file comes into the HTML in one of two ways:
+The default WordPress install contains many JS file that are "registered," meaning that WP knows they exist but doesn't necessarily load them into the theme's HTML. jQuery is an unloaded registered file in TwentyTwelve so it can come into the HTML in one of two ways:

 1. a WordPress plugin that needs jQuery loads it in during the plugin's install.
 2. a WordPress PHP function called `wp_enqueue_script` loads it onto the page.
 This needs to be hand-written and should be placed in a custom `functions.php` file in your child theme...read more about [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script "Read more about wp_enqueue_script") and [functions.php](http://codex.wordpress.org/Functions_File_Explained "Read more about functions.php")

 Once a registered file is loaded in like this, WordPress knows not to install it again.
-In other words, if jQuery UI loads into the HTML via either a plugin or `wp_enqueue_script`, subsequent plugins requiring jQueryUI won't install it and will just use the one already installed.
+In other words, if jQuery loads into the HTML via either a plugin or `wp_enqueue_script`, subsequent plugins requiring jQuery won't install it and will just use the one already installed.

 Looking at my code snippet above, I didn't use any of these two methods...I just referred to the file in the `paths` object.
 This meant that WordPress had absolutely NO idea that jQuery was already on the site.